It All Started with a Taste

 Before the Spice Hype

 Long before the Romans were throwing dinner parties with flamingo tongues and spiced wine, people in India had already been cultivating and trading spices.
 Archaeological evidence shows that black pepper was being used in Indian cooking as far back as 2000 BCE.
 That’s ancient.
+We’re talking about a time when most of Europe was still figuring out basic agriculture.

 What’s wild is that India wasn’t just a producer.
 It was a spice innovator.
 People figured out how to blend flavors, preserve food, treat illnesses, and even perform rituals using these plants.
-In Indian culture, spices weren’t just culinary extras.
-They were medicine.
-They were sacred.
-They were life.
+Ancient Indian texts like the Ayurvedic manuscripts documented hundreds of uses for different spices.
+They knew things about turmeric’s anti-inflammatory properties that Western medicine wouldn’t confirm until the 20th century.

 The Nose Knows: Why Spices Were Basically Magic